 Flax has been cultivated for over 5 millennia—it even stretches back to the pharaonic times of ancient Egypt.
 In ancient Greece and Rome, flax was also a popular trade commodity and is believed to have once been the most valuable textile in the whole world.
-Durable, hardwearing and comparatively easier on the environment than cotton or silk, flax has stood the test of time and is still one of the most luxurious kinds of linen available on the market.
+Durable (approximately 30% thicker and stronger than cotton), hardwearing and comparatively easier on the environment than cotton or silk, flax has stood the test of time and is still one of the most luxurious kinds of linen available on the market.

 What’s the fuss about flax?

 The process of producing flax linen is time-consuming, weather dependent, and labour-intensive.
 Flax is not particularly challenging to grow, however, it thrives in cool environments with moist, damp soil, and struggles to survive in extreme heat.

 Flax is also a fragile plant—the cellulose fibres that are trapped in the woody stalk have to be removed with extreme caution—meaning that in parts of the world, this extraction is still prepared by hand as has been customary for centuries.